+Increasingly, deep learning is applied to problems arising in science and engineering and is also used as a technology at numerous startups.
+For instance, deep generative models are used to create new images and to develop chat systems that can converse with humans and create written text and code.
 Other applications of deep learning can be found in chemistry, the biomedical sciences, drug discovery, and engineering disciplines, where use cases range from drug-protein interaction prediction to modeling fluid dynamics.
-Since machine learning and specifically deep learning will be increasingly used in disciplines of science and engineering, this seminar's goal is to provide an overview of applications, to give students a deeper understanding of recent work, and to have an opportunity to learn how to read, analyze, and engage with scientific papers.
+Since machine learning and specifically deep learning will be increasingly used in science and engineering as well as in commercial products, this seminar's goal is to provide an overview of applications, to give students a deeper understanding of recent work, and to have an opportunity to learn how to read, analyze, and engage with scientific papers.